runwayml/learn/docs/overview.md

 ## 3) Model Information

-Here, you learn more about the model, its authors, specifications and characteristics, as well as licensing information.
+Every model in Runway has its own view.
+From here, you can learn more about the model, authors, specifications and characteristics, examples and license.

 ![Input/Output View](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/models_info_annotated.jpg)

 - 1) **Information**: Name, authors, gallery, description and license of the model.
-- 2) **Use (add to Workspace)**: Whenever you want to use a model you will need to go here.
-If the model is not installed, you will be able to install it from the Input/Output View.
+- 2) **Use (add to Workspace)**: Add this model to a workspace.
-- 3) **Characteristics**: A summary table with the model's main characteristics.
+- 3) **Characteristics**: A summary table with the main characteristics of the model.

 ## 4) Settings